 There are many excellent books available on the subject of branding.
-I find that many of them approach the subject in different ways, and it’s been quite helpful to understand a few different angles on the concept.
+I find that many of them approach the subject in different ways.
+The books have been quite helpful to understand a few different angles on the concept.
 One book that stands out for me is Grow by Jim Stengel, the former global marketing officer of Procter & Gamble.

 Those human values that he noticed fall into the following five categories: